 Standard / Interpretation Effective date (periods beginning on or after) IFRS 9 Financial Instruments - Finalized version, incorporating requirements for classification and measurement, impairment, general hedge accounting and derecognition Effective for annual periods beginning on or after 1 January 2018.
-IFRS 12 Disclosure of Interests in Other Entities - Amendments resulting from Annual Improvements 2014-16 Cycle Effective for annual periods beginning on or after 1 January 2017 IFRS 15 Revenue from Contracts with Customers Effective for annual periods beginning on or after 1 January 2018.
+IFRS 15 Revenue from Contracts with Customers Effective for annual periods beginning on or after 1 January 2018.
 IFRS 16 Leases Effective for annual periods beginning on or after 1 January 2019.
-Amendments to IAS 7 Statement of Cash Flows Effective for annual periods beginning on or after 1 January 2017 Amendments to IAS 12 Income Taxes Effective for annual periods beginning on or after 1 January 2017 Amendments to IAS 28 Investments in Associates and Joint Ventures Effective for annual periods beginning on or after 1 January 2018.
+Amendments to IAS 28 Investments in Associates and Joint Ventures Effective for annual periods beginning on or after 1 January 2018.